 One way our faith community cares for one another is by bringing the needs and thanksgivings of all before God in our prayers.
-Confidential prayer requests are forwarded to the members of the Intercessory Prayer Group for inclusion in their private, regula…Read More »
+Confidential prayer requests are forwarded to the members of the Intercessory Prayer Group for inclusion in their private, regular prayers.
+Each…Read More »

 Knitting Group members knit (or crochet) prayer shawls (to comfort parishioners in illness or grief), as well as prayer bears (for children), military helmet liners (for soldiers), preemie caps (for preemies at University Hospital), bereavements shawls for Christ Hospital, afghans for Habitat for Humanity and more.
 These items are then prayed over and blessed before delivery.
 T…Read More »